ashutoshmjain/gita/src/how.md

 ## Licence stuff

-All the content in this website is under creatives common v1.0.
-Which means everything is under public domain.
+The publication is under creatives common v1.0.
+Which means everything is under public domain. `Mahabharata` and it's translation by `Kisari Mohan Ganguli` is also in public domain

 The net of this license is as below

  ![license](./license.png)

- For more details please refer to details of [license](https://github.com/ashutoshmjain/gita/blob/main/LICENSE) at GitHub repository for this work.
+For details refer to [license](https://github.com/ashutoshmjain/gita/blob/main/LICENSE) at GitHub repo.

- Since `Mahabharata's` and it's translation by `Kisari Mohan Ganguli` is also in public domain , thus using any of this work should technically follow the same rules.

 ## Style